envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 2.Speed: (time complexity) that has a Big O that is efficient, scales well.
 3.Memory: (space complexity)

+#### C22

+Q: What causes Space complexity? **(how much memory or resources it occupies as the input grows)**
+A: 1.Variables (assignments and mutability with objects) 2.Data Structures (both custom and native)
+3.Function Call (function calls, e.g. a recursive one, which is stored in memory as a stack.)
+4.Allocations (when we create variables, functions or anything else that is stored in the memory)

 #### C24

 Q: What would you say is the Big O in the following sentence?